ethz-asl/wavemap/.github/pull_request_template.md

 If manual tests were performed to verify these changes, please describe them here and provide instructions to reproduce them.
 Please also list any relevant details for your test configuration below.

-If the changes are performance related, this is a good place to list the metrics that were used and improvements that are achieved.
+If the changes are performance related, this is a good place to list the metrics that were used and the improvements that have been achieved.

 **System information (please complete if relevant):**
 - CPU: [e.g. Intel i9-9900K]